ericom-gideon/docs/docs/getstarted/how_to_deploy_an_app.md

 For the GitHub and Bitbucket deploys, we will ask you to sign in.

 Boom!
-Time to select an organization, repository, and branch or release in the Specify your Repository step.
+Time to select an organization, repository, and branch or release in the Specify your Rail repository step.

 ##### Step 3

 During this step, we run some validations checking: if the repository is a valid Rails repo, if you’re deploying with Postgres, or if you have the rails_12factor gem (which may adversely affect the stability of your app).

-If you are bringing PG data over, importing across is easy.
-Check out our [KB article](exporting_and_importing_postgresql_data.md) on how to do that here.
+If you are bringing Postgres data over, importing across is easy.
+Check out our [article](exporting_and_importing_postgresql_data.md) on how to do that.

 Want to bring your own database that is hosted elsewhere or on one of our bare servers?
 Cool!
 Please follow these [instructions](../apps/deploying_a_rails_app_with_your_own_database.md) closely.

 In the next step, you will set up your app's infrastructure.
-It's a big step, so there's a lot more documentation here, but it is also really easy.
+It's a big step, so there's a lot more documentation [here](../apps/setting_and_changing_your_apps_configuration.md), but it is also really easy.
 Just choose the setup that best suits your needs.

 ##### Step 4